paultopia/gobbledygook/content/pages/syllabus.md

 title: Syllabus
 save_as: index.html

-**WORK IN PROGRESS** --- this is now the 2020 edition syllabus, which I am currently building.
-Please check back here in the coming days as material will be shuffled around a bit.

 # Introduction to Quantitative & Computational Legal Reasoning  (LAW:8645)

 Spring 2020; Monday + Tuesday 2:00-3:30; Classroom 265.

-Professor: Paul Gowder (Office: 408.
-Email: paul-gowder@uiowa.edu.
-Phone: 319-384-3202.).
+Professor: Paul Gowder

+- Office: 408

+- Email: paul-gowder@uiowa.edu

+- Phone: 319-384-3202

+- Office Hours: Mon., Tue.
+11am-1pm, and by appointment

-Assistant: Diana DeWalle (Office: 469.
-Email: diana-dewalle@uiowa.edu.
-Phone: 319-335-9036.).
+Assistant: Diana DeWalle

+- Office: 469

+- Email: diana-dewalle@uiowa.edu

+- Phone: 319-335-9036

 ## Welcome

 Welcome to Introduction to Quantitative and Computational Legal Reasoning, informally named "Sociological Gobbledygook" in honor of [Chief Justice Roberts's slightly math-phobic remark at oral argument in Gill v.
 Whitford](https://fivethirtyeight.com/features/the-supreme-court-is-allergic-to-math/).
 This course is offered at the University of Iowa College of Law in Spring 2020, by [Paul Gowder](https://gowder.io), and has previously been offered in Spring 2019: you can go look at [last year's syllabus]({filename}../archive/syllabus-2019.md) if you're curious.

 This is a totally open-source course.
 There is a [Github repository](https://github.com/paultopia/gobbledygook) which contains all of our materials and discussions.
 Please feel free to make a suggestion or start a conversation in the issues, or even make a pull request.
 For unstructured navigation of this website, you can use the [list of tags](/tags.html) that describe the subject matter of our lessons.

 ## Course Summary